-From the East: When traveling from the east, the best route is to take I-80.
-Once crossing into Indiana, I-80 merges into the I-90/Chicago Skyway, which in turn feeds into the I-94/Dan Ryan Expressway which goes directly into downtown.
+From the East: When traveling from the east, the optimal route is to take I-80.
+Once crossing into Indiana, I-80 merges into the I-90/Chicago Skyway, which in turn feeds into the I-94/Dan Ryan Expressway, bringing you directly into downtown.
 Travelers starting out from points further northeast can take I-90 the entire way to I-94.

 From the West: I-80 is the most direct route coming from the west as well -- it stretches all the way to California.
 When you're approximately 150 miles from Chicago, I-80 merges onto I-88.
 Continue following I-88 and it becomes the I-290/Eisenhower Expressway, which also leads directly downtown.

 From the North: I-94 is the way to go when traveling from northern areas, like Minneapolis.
 Once I-94 reaches Madison, Wisconsin, it heads due east towards Lake Michigan where it turns south towards Chicago, eventually feeding into the I-90/Kennedy Expressway, which -- once again -- leads directly downtown.